 Safer plastic versions soon followed, but the damage was already done.
 Click Clacks had earned a dubious reputation, one from which they would never recover.

 But for a few short years, the sounds of Click Clacks echoed across the nation, bringing smiles to the faces of children everywhere.
 Once branded “dangerous,” however, they became scarcely seen, and today, live solely in the memory banks of millions of 70s kids.

-If you ever had the pleasure of playing with Click Clacks, we hope you’ll take a moment to share your memories in our comments section.
+If you ever had the pleasure of playing with Click Clacks, I hope you’ll take a moment to share your memories in our comments section.